Activities for young people

 The programme will provide free of charge 12 month gym memberships for NEET/vulnerable young people or those that are part of the Wiltshire Council Doorstep Sports Club.

 The Club 1 programme will be delivered at Five Rivers Health and Wellbeing Centre in Salisbury.
-The young people taking part in the programme will obtain a free gym induction, a free tailored programme review and free transport from Bemerton and The Friary estates.
+The young people taking part in the programme will obtain a free gym induction and a free tailored programme review.
 A referral is required and terms and conditions apply.

-For more information contact Karlene Jammeh, Sports Development Officer, Wiltshire Council on 01722 434437 or email email@example.com
+For more information contact Karlene Jammeh, Sports Development Officer, Wiltshire Council on 01722 434437 or firstname.lastname@example.org

 Read about the StreetGames report looking at the health of young people and the economic cost of inactivity